 If you don’t want to use auto top-up for whatever reason, especially if you use your card infrequently, then there are a number of places to manually add credit.

 - Oyster ticket stop shops.

-- Tube, DLR, Overground, TfL Rail and some National Rail stations*.
+- Ticket machines at Tube, DLR, Overground, TfL Rail and National Rail stations.

 - Online using the TfL Oyster app.
 Select Top up, choose an amount to add (£10 – £50 in £5 multiples) and press Pay now.
 The same conditions as step 5 above apply for picking up.

 If you top-up at a ticket machine then you need to remember that it is a two stage process.
 First place your card on the reader which will confirm the balance and any tickets held.
 Then select add top-up and either insert the money or pay on a credit/debit card.
 Finally place the card on the reader again so that the top-up can be added to the card.
 After the second touch you will get any change returned or a receipt if paid by card.

 If you pay by card then the transaction will be authorised after you enter your PIN.
 If you forget to touch again to get the top-up added then this authorisation will remain and may appear as if the money has been taken.
 It hasn’t, and the authorisation will drop off 2-3 business days later when TfL will have failed to charge the debit to your bank.

 FUL is the name of the system used to transfer topups, refunds and products to Oyster cards when the request is generated remotely from the card.
 The system uses two lists to manage requests so that the main list doesn’t get too long but requests can remain active for up to six months.
 Unlike the original system where the request was sent to a named station or tramstop, each Oyster card can have multiple items listed to be sent to it.